jestjs/jest/docs/ExpectAPI.md

 });
 ```

-### `.toMatchSnapshot(optionalString)`
+### `.toMatchSnapshot(propertyMatchers, snapshotName)`

 This ensures that a value matches the most recent snapshot.
 Check out
 [the Snapshot Testing guide](SnapshotTesting.md) for more information.

+The optional propertyMatchers argument allows you to specify asymmetric matchers
+which are verified instead of the exact values.

-You can also specify an optional snapshot name.
-Otherwise, the name is inferred
+The last argument allows you option to specify a snapshot name.
+Otherwise, the
-from the test.
+name is inferred from the test.

 _Note: While snapshot testing is most commonly used with React components, any
 serializable value can be used as a snapshot._